- Preparation Time: 60 mins

 Place your trivet vegetables in the bottom or around the sides of your slow cooker.
 Put the Turducken into the slow cooker and pour the stock and Duck Fat over the top.
 If the liquid does not cover the beast, use the extra 500gms of Chicken Stock.
 Add a couple of Bay Leaves and a good sprinkle of Sea Salt.

-Rest well before carefully removing the skewers and carving to ensure the colours of each layer are preserved.
+Rest well before carving to ensure the colours of each layer are preserved.

 While you finish the Turducken in the oven rendering it golden brown, take the cooking juices from the slow cooker.
 Mash the veges amongst it then sieve into a shallow plastic or ceramic container and place in the freezer.
 You want to get the fat off the top as quickly as possible and then be able to extract some of the remaining stock to make a delicious gravy.
 Will take about 1.5 hours to solidify – the wider the dish the better i.e. make it as shallow as you can.